-If you’ve tried everything listed here and your Apple Pencil still isn’t working properly, it may have suffered a hardware failure of some kind.
+If you’ve tried everything listed here and your Apple Pencil still does not work properly, it may have suffered a hardware failure of some kind.
 The only fix for that is to return it to Apple to be replaced (at-home repairs aren’t possible).

-Due to the COVID-19 pandemic, Genius Bars aren’t open in many Apple retail locations right now.
+Due to the COVID-19 pandemic, some Apple retail locations offer only limited services.
+(Check Apple’s website for current store status updates.)
 However, you can get support through Apple’s website.